jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

         - some companies that maintain their own datacenters may choose to use these IaaS options as backup service providers
       - Note: A hot site is a subscription service, while a redundant site, in contrast, is a site owned and maintained by the org (and a redundant site may be "hot" in terms of capabilities)
         - the exam differentiates between a hot site (a subscription service) and a redundant site (owned by the organization)
-    - Cloud computing: organizations increasingly are turning to cloud computer (often via Iaas) as their preferred disaster recovery option
+    - Cloud computing: organizations increasingly are turning to cloud computing (often via IaaS) as their preferred disaster recovery option

 - 7.10.4 System resilience, High Availability (HA), Quality of Service (QoS), and fault tolerance
   - **System resilience**: the ability of a system to maintain an acceptable level of service during an adverse event